sinakaya/my-react-food-recipe/README.md

-# my-react-food-recipe
-To run dev project after donwloading run the npm install to install the dependency and run dthe command npm run dev to run the dev server
+## Getting started

+To get the frontend running locally:

+- Clone this repo
+- `npm install` to install all req'd dependencies
+- `npm run dev` to start the local server (this project Vite)